Doctor of Music in Wind Conducting candidates

 Some of his professional memberships include Kappa Kappa Psi, Tau Beta Sigma (Honorary), Phi Mu Alpha Sinfonia (Honorary), Pi Kappa Lambda Honor Society, and the College Music Society.
 He is a proud native of Houston, TX.

-Trae Blanco finished his fourth year as Director of Bands at Las Cruces High School.
-He holds a Bachelor of Music Education degree from New Mexico Sate University and will continue his studies at the Indiana University Jacobs School of Music where he will be studying instrumental conducting.
-As a young director Mr. Blanco continues to seek out learning both as an educator, conductor and church musician.
+Trae Blanco is pursuing the Master of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands/Wind Conducting at the Indiana University Jacobs School of Music as a student of Professor Stephen W. Pratt.
+Mr. Blanco was Director of Bands at Las Cruces High School in New Mexico from 2008-2012.
+He holds a Bachelor of Music Education degree from New Mexico Sate University.
+As a director, Mr. Blanco continues to seek out learning both as an educator, conductor and church musician.

-While serving as the Director of Bands at Las Cruces High School the program has become a well recognized program in the state as well as the southwest.
-Under his direction both concert bands, The SHOWCASE Marching band, two jazz bands, Avant Guard Winterguard and the Las Cruces Percussion Group have received superior ratings at New Mexico festivals as well as two gold ratings at Heritage Festivals in San Diego, CA as well as Anaheim, CA. Under his direction the Jazz Band One was selected in 2010 as the New Mexico All State Honor Jazz Band and the Symphonic Winds selected in 2011 as the Honor Concert Band by the New Mexico Music Educators Association.
+While at Las Cruces High School, Mr. Blanco's program became well-recognized throughout the state as well as the southwest.
+Under his direction, both concert bands, The SHOWCASE Marching band, two jazz bands, Avant Guard Winterguard and the Las Cruces Percussion Group received superior ratings at New Mexico festivals as well as two gold ratings at Heritage Festivals in San Diego, CA and Anaheim, CA. The Jazz Band One was selected in 2010 to be the New Mexico All State Honor Jazz Band and the Symphonic Winds were selected in 2011 to be the Honor Concert Band by the New Mexico Music Educators Association.

-As an active conductor of new music, Trae has worked with local educators in promoting the performance of contemporary music for the wind ensemble.
-In February 2012 Trae was the sound engineer for NMSU Symphonic Winds performance of Steven Bryant's Ecstactic Waters.
-Trae has worked on classroom technology projects with composers via Skype such as Jonathan Newman.
-In January of 2011 Trae worked with composer/guitarist James (Jim) Bonney on his composition Chaos Theory for Wind Ensemble and electric guitar culminating in a performance at the Popejoy Auditorium at the University of New Mexico with the composer playing solo guitar, recorded live.
+Mr. Blanco has worked with New Mexico educators in promoting the performance of contemporary music for the wind ensemble.
+In February 2012 he was the sound engineer for NMSU Symphonic Winds performance of Steven Bryant's Ecstactic Waters.
+Blanco has worked on classroom technology projects with composers via Skype such as Jonathan Newman.
+In January of 2011 he worked with composer/guitarist James (Jim) Bonney on Chaos Theory for Wind Ensemble and electric guitar culminating in a live, recorded performance at the University of New Mexico's Popejoy Auditorium with the composer playing solo guitar.

-Trae is the recipient of the New Mexico Music Educators New and Emerging Teacher Award for 2010.
-He is a member of the New Mexico Music Educators Association as well as the Percussive Arts Society.
-He has continued conducting studies with New Mexico State University professors as well as local professional conductors appearing with the New Mexico State University Symphonic Winds twice during the 2012 concert season.
+Blanco was the recipient of the 2010 New Mexico Music Educators New and Emerging Teacher Award and is a member of the New Mexico Music Educators Association and the Percussive Arts Society.
+He studied conducting with New Mexico State University professors as well as local professional conductors, and appeared with the New Mexico State University Symphonic Winds twice during the 2012 concert season.

 Paul De Cinque is pursuing the Master of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands/Wind Conducting at the Indiana University Jacobs School of Music.